-While the Town of Pembroke has a longstanding policy to support the creation of affordable housing for rental and sale, the Board of Selectmen adamantly opposes this River Marsh Village (MH Id No. 916) proposal as dubiously presented, for the reasons illustrated below.
+While the Town of Pembroke has a longstanding policy to support the creation of affordable housing for rental and sale, the Board of Selectmen adamantly opposes this River Marsh Village (MH Id No. 916) amended proposal as questionably re-presented, for the reasons illustrated below.
 We would like to specifically highlight the following concerns:

-Invalidity of Information Submitted in This Application

-The applicant has submitted stale dated, inaccurate information to MassHousing through the use of 14 year old, unsubstantiated wetland delineated maps (EX-1) as "existing conditions".
-Not only is current and relevant information available through MassGIS and other approved mapping programs, the federally produced FEMA maps accepted by the Town two years ago at Town Meeting are also widely available, yet were intentionally omitted.
+PHONE - 781-293-3844 FAX - 781-293-4650 Unverifiable and Incomplete Information Submitted in This Amended Application While the applicant had begun the process of seeking Abbreviated Notice of Resource Area Delineation (ANDRAD) from the Town through its Conservation Commission, the applicant chose not to participate further in the process, leading the Commission to close the hearing and vote to Deny this ANRAD.
+The applicant has submitted incomplete or stale dated, inaccurate information to the Town and to MassHousing, initially through the use of 14 year old, unsubstantiated wetland delineated maps (EX-1) as "existing conditions" and most recently through incomplete renderings of the site.
+Not only is current and relevant information available through MassGIS and other approved mapping programs, the federally produced FEMA maps accepted by the Town two years ago at Town Meeting are also widely available. yet were intentionally omitted.
 There is no reference in the 2002 map offered by the applicant as "current" of the conditions of the site as they are today.
 The entire application is predicated on this erroneous information, and as such, cannot be properly evaluated by MassHousing or any other entity for Site Eligibility.
 (Exhibit 1, Maps) The proposed development deviates from the Town's preferences from the Pembroke Housing Production Plan in that it does not protect classified area wetlands as shown on the map of affordable Development Constraints; the Town has extensive wetlands and Rivers Protection Act 100', 200' and 300' Buffer areas (Exhibit 2, "Pembroke Housing Production Plan").
-No wetlands delineation determinations from the Town have ever been sought or granted.
+The applicant has chosen not to provide relevant information to the Conservation Commission as earnestly and repeatedly requested, and the result of this action has led to a denial of the ANRAD.